emaadmanzoor/racheesingh.github.com/_posts/2012-05-22-about-cern-vm-file-system.md

 * __BIND with ACL__

-I now require to read about both these implementations and weigh the pros and cons of both.
+I now require to read about these approaches, their implementation details and weigh the pros and cons of both.